-- 170 The Energy Project objects to PacifiCorp's policy of funding only 50 percent of weatherization projects until the matching funds from the state-funded Energy MatchMaker (EMM) program funds have been spent.239 The Energy Project asserts this policy limits, rather than leverages, the use of other funding sources for weatherization.240 - 171 PacifiCorp insists the best way to fund its low-income weatherization program is to cover 50 percent of costs as long as EMM funds are available, and then fund 100 percent of the costs once the state funds have been depleted.
-The Company asserts this approach ensures benefit from the state program and tax dollars.241 - 172 Staff supports retaining the Company's current policy, asserting the Company's goal of maximizing the use of other funding sources is in the ratepayers' interest.242 Staff discounts the Energy Project's arguments, asserting the 50 percent rule gives low-income assistance agencies incentive to maximize the use of other funds besides utility funds.243
+- The Energy Project objects to PacifiCorp's policy of funding only 50 percent of weatherization projects until the matching funds from the state-funded Energy MatchMaker (EMM) program funds have been spent.
+The Energy Project asserts this policy limits, rather than leverages, the use of other funding sources for weatherization. - PacifiCorp insists the best way to fund its low-income weatherization program is to cover 50 percent of costs as long as EMM funds are available, and then fund 100 percent of the costs once the state funds have been depleted.
+The Company asserts this approach ensures benefit from the state program and tax dollars. - Staff supports retaining the Company's current policy, asserting the Company's goal of maximizing the use of other funding sources is in the ratepayers' interest.
+Staff discounts the Energy Project's arguments, asserting the 50

-239 Energy Project Initial Brief at 9.
+&lt;sup>239 Energy Project Initial Brief at 9.